top of page

 It’s usually not.

 AI agents translate human language into mathematical patterns.
 You do not get the same answer twice … over time, as data changes and usage patterns evolve, behavior shifts.
+You don't get the same answer twice from a well-functioning agent, let alone one that's been operating in a live environment for months without tuning.

 This drift is expected, and it’s not the problem - it’s a lack of visibility into what’s driving this.
-I like to use a golf analogy:

 • Early on, the agent hits consistently in the fairway